SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 The reward is mainly derived from the gas cost of a liquidation transaction.
 The formula is divided into two parts.

-The first component is based on the gas cost and depends on the number $n$ of liquidated ticks (see TODO: section ticks):
+The first component is based on the gas cost and depends on the number $n$ of liquidated ticks (see @sec:funding):

 $ r_"gas" = gamma (g_"common" + n g_"tick") $